hamedsh/AlertManager/README.md

 # AlertManager
-simple utility fir manager sending message and alerts
+simple utility for manage sending message and alerts